gap-packages/guava/README.md

 automorphism  groups of codes and isomorphism testing functions.
 Several algorithms that need the speed are integrated in the GAP kernel.
-Please send your bug reports and feature requests to support@gap-system.org.
-You can also create an "issue" at the GUAVA github repository.
-See the section "Bug reports" below.
+Please send your bug reports and feature requests to the issue tracker at the GUAVA Github repository.
+For details, see the section "Bug reports" below.

-For an overview of the history of the GUAVA project see the file "HISTORY" in the main GUAVA package directory.
+For an overview of the history of the GUAVA project see the file `HISTORY` in the main GUAVA package directory.

 Installing GUAVA
 ----------------